 Change in Information

-People tend to move, change their last names after marriage, buy new phone numbers.
-Consequently, when you try to find a record and put Atlanta for someone who has originally Oregon in their record because they have lived there when it was created, you are unlikely to find your perfect match.
+People tend to move, change their last names after marriage, and buy new phone numbers.
+Consequently, when you try to find a record and put Atlanta for someone who originally has Oregon in their record because they had lived there when it was created, you are unlikely to find your perfect match.

 Patients Do Not Have Enough Information in Their Record

-If the record is not full or the initial record contained too little information, you will have to browse through hundreds of records in order to locate the needed patient.
+If the record is not full or the initial record contains too little information, you will have to browse through hundreds of records in order to locate the needed patient.

+Now let’s talk about the risks of duplicate medical records.
 The impact of duplicate medical records in healthcare is huge and affects everyone and everything: patients, personnel, facilities budget, and workflow.
 While numerous healthcare units think that it is easier to ignore the duplicates than fix them, they do not know how they actually slowly kill the system themselves.
-Let’s take a look at why medical records and overlays should be fixed immediately.
+Let’s take a look at some of the challenges with duplicate medical records and overlays and why this should be fixed immediately.

 Costs of Duplicates

-If an employee could not find the record in a system, they have to make a new one which means they have to once again find out all the allergies and run necessary tests.
-A facility could have escaped the costs of these tests if they have found the previous record.
+If an employee cannot find the record in a system, they have to make a new one which means they have to find out all the allergies once again and run necessary tests.
+A facility could have escaped the costs of these tests if they had found the previous record.

 Moreover, you may also use the medication that was used before and did not work for that patient at all.
 If you have had their medical history, you would not have to waste medication and time.